Introduction

 Simple stubs

-First example that I'll show will stub api call that returns a promise.
+First example that I'll show will stub api call that returns a promise

-export const fetchDataFromRemoteApi = async (shouldThrow: boolean): Promise<string> => {
+export const fetchDataFromRemoteApi = async (shouldThrow: boolean): Promise => {

 return new Promise((resolve, reject) => {